toybreaker/slavina/_pages/art-interiors.md

 layout: hero
 title: Art Interiors
 subtitle:
 description: "The practice of acquiring art is widespread.
-Featured artwork in interiors."
+Featured artwork in interiors.
+Davina has been working with Interiors Designers and Architects planning and delivering artworks to boutique hotels and restaurants."
 publish: # notyet or blank
 image:  /assets/p/art-interiors/art-interiors.jpg
 image_align_bottom: true #true or empty
 ---

-# Artworks in locations
+# Artwork in location

 {% include image.html name="-02" caption="The Luxe Bali, Indonesia" %}